Lab 8: Geospatial visualizations

 The only tricky part here is positioning them so that they line up with the map.
 Fortunately, Mapbox has a great built-in function map.project(), which takes longitude and latitude values and returns the relative map coordinates in pixels.

-First, we need to move some of our variables outside the onMount() callback so that they are visible to the HTML template too.
+First, if you haven’t done that already, we need to move some variables inside the onMount() callback and the async functions to the document level so that they are visible and accessible to the HTML template too (i.e. change their scope).
 So instead of doing this:

 onMount(async () => {